zencart/documentation/content/user/security/security_recommendations.md

 If you are going to use normal words it is a good idea to join together two normal words that don't normally go together, again separating them with spaces and maybe mixing in some uppercase letters.

 Admin passwords should be changed at least every 3 months.
+And anytime an employee leaves your company.

 Visit Admin > Admin Access > Admin Users to change passwords.